 Neither of us would pretend that undergoing such a project won’t take it out of you somewhat.
 Jumping into another major film project wasn’t something we were going to do lightly.
 Since the completion of Shadows, our small filmmaking network has stayed together and between us we’ve made various Youtube videos and music videos while we took a break from feature length productions.

 I have continued to write film scripts, and more recently we collectively conceived a story for a low budget horror film that we could shoot locally.
 The script for that is written, and we even created a pitch video featuring yours truly.
-Really, we’re just now seeing when the time is right for us to get the cameras out again.
+Some scenes were shot for it in 2017 and right now we’re itching to get the cameras out again.